-When Will America Be Out Of The Paris Climate Deal Officially?
+America Won't Leave The Paris Climate Deal Right Away

 Well, it's official: On Thursday, President Donald Trump announced that he's pulling the United States out of the 2015 Paris climate deal.
 But actually withdrawing from the deal is a more involved process than Trump is letting on ― if you're wondering how long pulling out of the Paris climate deal takes, and you're hoping the answer is "a long time," you're in luck.